Validate That an Interface Is Machine Learning Ready

 events in the Network tab of your browser console when typing in the search box. -

-Ensure that you have a query suggestions model in your query pipeline
+Ensure that you have a Query Suggestion (QS) model in your query pipeline

-To do so, follow the steps on how to add a QS model in your organization (see Create a Query Suggestion Model).
+To do so, follow the steps on how to add a QS model in your organization.

-To learn how to test Coveo ML QS, see Prerequisites and Testing Query Suggestions (QS).
+To learn how to test Coveo ML QS, see Prerequisites and Test your QS model.

-To learn how to configure and test ART, see Create an Automatic Relevance Tuning Model and Testing ART Models.
+To learn how to configure and test ART, see Create an Automatic Relevance Tuning model and Test your ART model.

 For other Coveo ML models, configuring Coveo ML and confirming events can be different.